 For the linker to generate PLT, you must be using a target that supports the ARM instruction set.
-For example, the linker cannot generate PLT for a Cortex-M3 target. - L6423E Within the same collection, section <secname> cannot have different sort attributes. - L6424E Within the same collection, section <secname1> and section <secname2> cannot be separated into different execution regions. - L6425E Within the same collection, section <secname> cannot have their section names with different length. - ${\bf L6426E}$ Within the same collection, section <secname> cannot have its name duplicated. - L6429U Attempt to set maximum number of open files to <val> failed with error code <error>.
+For example, the linker cannot generate PLT for a Cortex-M3 target.

+- L6423E Within the same collection, section <secname> cannot have different sort attributes. - L6424E Within the same collection, section <secname1> and section <secname2> cannot be separated into different execution regions. - L6425E Within the same collection, section <secname> cannot have their section names with different length. - L6426E Within the same collection, section <secname> cannot have its name duplicated. - L6427E Cannot rename <sym> to <newname> as it has already been renamed to <name>). - L6429U Attempt to set maximum number of open files to <val> failed with error code <error>.